 The first entry is the route to network 172.16.12.0 through interface dnet0.
 Address 172.16.12.15 is not a remote gateway address; it is the address assigned to the dnet0 interface on this host.
 The other two entries do not define routes to real physical networks; both are special software conventions.
 224.0.0.0 is the multicast address.
 This entry tells Solaris to send multicast addresses to interface 172.16.12.15 for delivery.
 The last entry is the loopback route to localhost created when lo0 was configured.

-Flags field for these entries.
+Look at the Flags field for these entries.
 All entries have the U (up) flag set, indicating that they are ready to be used, but no entry has the G (gateway) flag set.
 The G flag indicates that an external gateway is used.
 The G flag is not set because all of these routes are direct routes through local interfaces, not through external gateways.

-loopback route also has the H (host) flag set.
+The loopback route also has the H (host) flag set.
 This indicates that only one host can be reached through this route.
 The meaning of this flag becomes clear when you look at the Destination field for the loopback entry.
 It shows that the destination is a host address, not a network address.
 The loopback network address is 127.0.0.0.
 The destination address shown (127.0.0.1) is the address of localhost, an individual host.
 Some systems use a route to the loopback network and others use a route to the localhost, but all systems have some route for the loopback interface in the routing table.

 Although this routing table has a host-specific route, most routes lead to networks.
 One reason network routes are used is to reduce the size of the routing table.
 An organization may have only one network but hundreds of hosts.
 The Internet has thousands of networks but millions of hosts.
 A routing table with a route for every host would be unmanageable.

-command. ping uses the ICMP Echo Message to force a remote host to echo a packet back to the local host.
+Our sample table contains only one route to a physical network, 172.16.12.0.
+Therefore, this system can communicate only with hosts located on that network.
+The limited capability of this routing table is easily verified with the ping command. ping uses the ICMP Echo Message to force a remote host to echo a packet back to the local host.
 If packets can travel to and from a remote host, it indicates that the two hosts can successfully communicate.

 To check the routing table on this system, first ping another host on the local network: % ping -s crab